Over the last few months, many YouTubers have had their accounts taken over by hackers.

 Unfortunately for those who have had their YouTube channels hacked, their only recourse is to keep letting YouTube know about the hacks and wait until it takes action and restores their channel access.

-Hambly is hoping that his video will make YouTube aware of the hacks and allow those who have been affected to regain access to their channels faster.
+Jeremy is hoping that his video will make YouTube aware of the hacks and allow those who have been affected to regain access to their channels faster.

 The channels collectively have more than six million subscribers and include TheAstonishingMinecraft, Casper/TheVerbion, and Joseph Anthony.

-In his video about the situation, Hambly recommends that YouTube put a manual check in place before YouTube or Adsense accounts are transferred to a new owner – a measure that he believes would prevent many of these hacks going forward.
+In his video about the situation, Jeremy recommends that YouTube put a manual check in place before YouTube or Adsense accounts are transferred to a new owner – a measure that he believes would prevent many of these hacks going forward.

-Hambly’s suggestion comes after several other YouTubers have asked YouTube to stop channels being transferred to another user without a password and two-factor authentication in response to previous hacks.
+Jeremy’s suggestion comes after several other YouTubers have asked YouTube to stop channels being transferred to another user without a password and two-factor authentication in response to previous hacks.